ganeti/ganeti/doc/admin.rst

   this node's hardware resources; it runs on all nodes which are in a cluster
-- the :command:`ganeti-confd` daemon (Ganeti 2.1+) which runs on all nodes, but is only functional on master candidate nodes; this daemon can be disabled at configuration time if you don't need its functionality
+- the :command:`ganeti-confd` daemon (Ganeti 2.1+) which runs on all master candidates and answers queries about the cluster configuration.
+- the :command:`ganeti-wconfd` daemon (Ganeti 2.12+) which runs on the master node and allows control of the cluster
+- the :command:`ganeti-luxid` daemon which runs on the master node and answers queries related to the live state of the cluster, and schedules cluster jobs
 - the :command:`ganeti-rapi` daemon which runs on the master node and offers an HTTP-based API for the cluster
+- the :command:`ganeti-kvmd` daemon which runs on all KVM-enabled nodes when the cluster parameter `user_shutdown` is enabled, and determines whether the instance was shutdown by a user or an administrator
-- the :command:`ganeti-masterd` daemon which runs on the master node and allows control of the cluster
+- the :command:`ganeti-mond` daemon which runs on all nodes and collects information about the cluster
+- the :command:`ganeti-metad` daemon which is started on demand and provides information about the cluster to OS install scripts or instances.

 Beside the node role, there are other node flags that influence its
 behaviour: